 A workable three-day spring itinerary

 Base in Lake Placid, Saranac Lake, or Tupper Lake.
 One day on a village-and-food circuit.
-One day on a lower-elevation scenic activity — the Adirondack Rail Trail, Ausable Chasm, or the Wild Center.
+One day on a lower-elevation scenic activity — the Adirondack Rail Trail, Ausable Chasm, or The Wild Center.
 One day on history or culture at Fort Ticonderoga or ADKX, depending on where you’re staying and whether you’re visiting before or after late May.

 This structure matches spring conditions far better than trying to force a High Peaks–centric trip too early in the season.